DeelakaDias/Image-Classifier/README.md

 <p>The dataset used for training, validation, and testing contains images of various fruits and vegetables.
 It is organized into three subsets:</p>
 <UL>
   <LI>Training Data: Used to train the model</LI>

-Validation Data: Used to evaluate the model's performance during training and tune hyperparameters Test Data: Used to assess the model's performance on unseen data
+  <li>Validation Data: Used to evaluate the model's performance during training and tune hyperparameters</li>
+  <LI>Test Data: Used to assess the model's performance on unseen data</LI>
 </UL>

 Model Architecture